syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 The ImageEditor automatically generates the toolbars.
 To add the toolbars manually, you need to explicitly add them and change the `AutoGenerateToolbarItems` property to `false`.

-N> When you create a new toolbar item, you can use pre-existing built-in names for the item, which will automatically generate the icon view.
-If you want to introduce new icons or modify the current one, you can use the View property of the `ImageEditorToolbarItem` class to define the item view.
+N> When you create a new toolbar item, you can use the pre-existing built-in names for the item, which will automatically generate the icon view.
+If you want to introduce a new item view or modify the current one, you can use the `View` property of the `ImageEditorToolbarItem` class to define the item view.

 {% tabs %}